-The category also contains an equity investment.
-The Group accounts for the investment at FVTPL and did not make the irrevocable election to account for the investment in unlisted and listed equity securities at fair value through other comprehensive income (FVOCI).
+The category, during the comparative financial period, contained an equity investment.
+The Group accounted for the investment at FVTPL and did not make the irrevocable election to account for the investment in unlisted and listed equity securities at fair value through other comprehensive income (FVOCI).
 The fair value was determined in line with the requirements of AASB 9, which does not allow for measurement at cost.